KungFur1/microS-dotnet/commands.md

 * Run docker-compose.yml in detached mode (without logs in the console): `docker compose up -d`

 - Initialize a git repository: `git init`
+- Create a .gitignore file for your solution: `dotnet new gitignore`